Roses for the Southwest

 Do not fertilize during winter.
 You will waste your fertilizer as these nutrients will only seep through the ground.
 However, you can apply a root stimulator or a root vitamin for new root growth.
 This holds true for most plants that go dormant during the winter.

 Test your soil before you plant roses.
-The PH level should be around 7.0 the southwest has poor alkaline soil and tests will usually register above 7.1 or so.
-Use good organic compost when planting this will lower the alkaline level of your soil.
+The PH level should be around 7.0.
+The southwest has poor alkaline soil, and tests will usually register above 7.1 or so.
+Use good organic compost when planting, which will lower the alkaline level of your soil.

 Types of Roses